sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 ![alt-text-1](https://sholtodouglas.github.io/images/play/sidebyside.gif "side by side comparison")

 This can be bandaged over shortening the re-plan interval - but our preference is for a model where the bias is 'fix up the object you just interacted with'.
-Recollecting the data in this high-contact way dramatically improves how robust and accurate the model when interacting with the environment.
+Recollecting the data in this high-contact way dramatically improves how robust and accurate the model is.
 The 'post interaction' phase of a plan initialises the next plan with an ideal starting point for retrying (on failure), or fixing up (on partial success).

 ### What lies beyond the plateau?

+This one is a little obvious in retrospect.
+Train longer!
+We used Colab TPUs for all of our training, and it just so happens that the point at which we break away from the plateau is just after the typical timeout.
+As we were doing all our experiments in series due to compute restrictions - it always felt more important to try another experiment.
+This is compounded by the fact that there is a relatively narrow range of Beta values (the relative weighting between the regularisation term and the action reconstruction term) which work.
+Too high, and the regularisation loss never increases and the latent space collapses.
+Too low, and it would take even longer than it did for the regularisation loss to bend down and allow the planned trajectories to match up to the encoded ones.
+We found B=0.00003 worked well.
+In the paper, they use B=0.01.
+This is because they use log-liklihood loss on the actions, wheras we use MAE (with a commensurately lower magnitude).

 ![alt-text-1](https://sholtodouglas.github.io/images/play/conver.gif "demo of multiple tasks")

+### Diagnosing Overregularisation

+### Fixing Gradient Instabilities

+### Whats next?

 We'd still like to explore more fun ideas (e.g, composing plans as a sequence of quantised latent vectors like VQ-VAE represents images as a sequence of quantised tiles - we think this may lead to a valuable decomposition of parts of skills, e.g sharing grasp encodings between objects or parts of the environment) - but for the moment, we've got our baseline and will move on to our original question!